grandeurdev/js-sdk/README.md

 Now once you got the reference to the auth class, you can simply use all the features by calling the respective methods.
 Each of the method of auth class is documented in the sections below

 ### register
 This method allows you to add new users to your project through SDK.
 To create a new user account, simply provide the user email, password, display name and phone number as an argument to this function.
 Unlike dashboard, where you can create a user account without validation by just filling user details in a form, registering a new user account with SDK is little bit different.
 Because instead of directly registering the new user, we first verify that either the user is genuine to protect you from bogus users.
-So when you execute this funtion, we automatically send a verification code to the phone number provided in the argument and returns you a promise.
+So when you execute this function, we automatically send a verification code to the phone number provided in the argument and returns you a promise.

 With this promise, you can access the confirmation method.
 So you can get the verification code from user through an input tag in html and validate the user by providing it to the confirmation method.
 On successful validation, we return you a success message and register the user automatically.